vmachan/gitwaf/README.md

     * The child task .md file names start with 0 (for the EPIC issue) and in increasing order where 2 depends on 1, 3 depends on 2 and so on
     * The code consists a sample for data warehouses (dw-epic) with 7 child task templates
     * **NOTE** The first line of the main task (file starting with 0) has the title of the EPIC.
+   * Set the environment variable GITHUB_USER to your github user
+     * `export GITHUB_USER=vicsmith`
+   * Make the shell scripts executable by running following command
+     * `chmod u+x *sh`
-   * Once above content is created, execute the following command ./create_epic.sh <EPIC FOLDER NAME>
+   * Now execute the following command to create the GitHub issues based on your template folder
-      * Example: ./create_epic.sh dw-epic
+     * `./create_epic.sh <EPIC FOLDER NAME>`
-   * Check your GitHub repository as well as Waffle project mapped to the repository to see the cards and dependencies
+   * Use your browser to check your GitHub repository as well as Waffle project mapped to the repository to see the cards and dependencies

 #### On data warehouse projects, tasks required to implement every physical entity (table) could be grouped under an epic
 ##### This sets a standard for the development thought process, has consistent steps across epics and makes reporting consistent.